spacemakerai/forma-extensions-samples/analyses/predictive-wind/readme.md

 ## Usage

-`yarn && yarn dev` will run the extension on `http://localhost:5173`.
+This repository uses `yarn` as package manager.
+Run `yarn` to install dependencies, and `yarn dev` to start the development server.
+It will then run on `http://localhost:5173`.

 Configure your extension to load `localhost:5173`, and open the extension.